the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit02/do_now/donow3/_index.md

 ---
-title: "2.
-Character Creation"
+title: "3.
+Advanced Character Creation"
 type: checkup
 ---
-# Character Creation
+# Advanced Character Creation

 In this Do Now, you will extend the `Character` class from the previous Do Now.